-- 1. Some skills of writing with three stages of constructivist approach and authentic materials performance "pre stage during stage and post stage. - 2.
-Some strategies of (CAAM) as; team-work, Surfing internet, self-learning, and collaborative learning through problem-solving, brainstorming, note-taking. - 3.
-A group of first year female pupils in preparatory school in Helwan. - 4.
+- 1-Some skills of reading with three stages of constructivist approach and - 1. authentic materials performance "pre stage during stage and post stage. - 2.
+Some strategies of (CAAM) as; team-work, Surfing internet, self-learning, and collaborative - 3. learning through problem-solving, brainstorming, note-taking. - 4.
+A group of first year female pupils in preparatory school in Helwan. - 5.
 A full semester of 2023-2024.